Class of 2022 Application

 The Mill Creek Stream Team collects water chemistry and macroinvertebrate samples along Mill Creek to supplement other monitoring efforts in the area.
 Other activities include stream cleanups along waterways, education programs with Friends of the Kaw, and riparian restoration with Johnson County Parks and Recreation.

 The Pollinator Prairie Garden is an educational/demonstration garden for the public to visualize how native wildflowers and grasses might look in their home gardens.
 It strives to educate the public on pollinators like bees, birds, and butterflies, and especially Monarch butterflies and how they can incorporate sources of food, shelter, and safe areas for breeding in residential/urban landscapes.
 For more information see Pollinator Prairie Garden.

-The EMN program partners with a number of organizations that share common goals with the EMN organization.
+The EMN program partners with organizations that share common goals with the EMN organization and K-State Research and Extension.
 EMNs assist with their education/interpretation, ecological and citizen science activities.
 These organizations include: